GAsNA/cluster-monitoring/README.md

     - possibility to archieved ticket types and clusters ??
     - possibility to reoganise order of cluster and ticket type ?
     - multi selection for ticket and post
+    - length name ticket types and cluster
+    - when delete post, get the rest without skip
 - For all people, be able to see their own tickets ??
 - Change the color of the seats depending on the number of tickets "in progress"
     - get tickets in dashboard by cluster